Alpha-Leporis/vector-search-movie-recommendations/README.md

   * There are quite a few different sample data databases And we're just going to use movies, which is called sample_mflix.

 ### 5. Create MongoDB connection in local system.
-  * Go to Cluster0 and connect Database using MongoDB's drivers(e.g. python, node.js).
+  * Go to `Cluster0` and connect Database using MongoDB's drivers(e.g. python, node.js).
   * copy and paste connection string in code and replace username and password accordingly.

-### 6. Load all-MiniLM-L6-v2 model using the hugging face inference API in local system.
+### 6. Load [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) hugging face model using API in local system.
   * login to hugging face go to settings, access tokens.
   * create a new token to generate embeddings.
   * Replace the token in code.